MBieleke/maikbieleke-com/content/publication/wolff-martarelli-schuler-2020-int-j-environ-res-public-health/index.md

   perceiving them as more or less difficult; however, self-control moderated the effect of difficulty on adherence.
 Our results are immediately relevant to improve the efficacy of social distancing guidelines in the COVID-19 response.
 publication: 'Wolff, W., Martarelli, C. S., Schüler, J., & Bieleke, M. (2020).
-High boredom proneness and low trait self-control impair adherence to social distancing guidelines during the COVID-19 Pandemic.
-International Journal of Environmental Research and Public Health, 17(15). https://doi.org/10.3390/ijerph17155420'
+High boredom proneness and low trait self-control impair adherence to social distancing guidelines during the COVID-19 Pandemic. *International Journal of Environmental Research and Public Health*, *17*(15). https://doi.org/10.3390/ijerph17155420'
 # doi: 10.3390/ijerph17155420
 ---